magento/knowledge-base/src/faq/general/web-application-firewall-waf-powered-by-fastly-the-faq.md

 ## Is the WAF available for all Cloud customers?

 Yes, the Cloud WAF service is included in your Magento Commerce Cloud subscription for both Starter and Pro plans at no additional cost.
-The WAF service is available in the Production environment only.
+The WAF service is available in Production and staging environments.

 ## Does WAF comply with PCI DSS 6.6 requirements?